Flood (They Might Be Giants album): Style and composition

 "Istanbul (Not Constantinople)" references both the current and previous names for modern-day Istanbul (Hagia Sophia pictured).

-"Lucky Ball and Chain" employs the unreliable narrator motif, according to Linnell.
+"Lucky Ball & Chain" employs the unreliable narrator motif, according to Linnell.
 Influenced by the country-western musical tradition, the song is a "simple regret song" dealing with "the one that got away".
 The fourth track and second single, "Istanbul (Not Constantinople)", a cover of the 1953 original, was added by Flansburgh and Linnell to their repertoire in the early 1980s to lengthen their live sets.
 From that point, it evolved from a folk-inspired cover to the baroque pop rendition that appears on Flood.
 A Casio FZ-1 synthesizer was used to perform the song in the studio.
 "Dead", described by Rolling Stone as "one of TMBG's most abstract and personal songs", follows the story of someone dying and then being "reincarnated as a bag of groceries".
 According to Linnell, "The dreamlike relationship between returning expired groceries and returning from the grave after you expire appealed to me."

 "Your Racist Friend", produced by Langer and Winstanley, is a politically charged song which follows a fairly straightforward narrative.
-The song, which depicts a social conflict, is considered to be the band's most clear "political statement".
+The song, which depicts a social conflict, is considered to be the band's clearest "political statement".
 On the other hand, the accordion-tinged "Particle Man" lightheartedly chronicles the disputes of four characters, the titular Particle Man, Universe Man, Person Man, and Triangle Man.
 Linnell has claimed that the character Triangle Man was inspired by Robert Mitchum's appearance in the 1955 film The Night of the Hunter.
 The final single, "Twisting", was selected over "Your Racist Friend", in part because it was more lyrically ambiguous.
 The song references both The Young Fresh Fellows and The dB's, two groups that influenced the sound of the track itself.
 Flansburgh has noted that, while recording the song, Bezozi accidentally erased the entire drum track for "Twisting".
 Flansburgh then had to recreate the track from scratch.
 The cryptic "We Want a Rock" features a violin performance by Mark Feldman, and "Someone Keeps Moving My Chair" revolves around petty concerns and their importance "when everything else is going haywire".
-"Hearing Aid" features the mixing of standard They Might Be Giants sounds with an Arto Lindsay guitar solo and vacuum cleaner synth sounds, experimentations that Flansburgh found difficult to achieve.
+"Hearing Aid" features the mixing of standard They Might Be Giants sounds with an Arto Lindsay guitar solo and vacuum cleaner synth sounds, experiments that Flansburgh found difficult to achieve.